supreethr23/AZ400-DesigningandImplementingMicrosoftDevOpsSolutions/Instructions/Labs/AZ400_M06_L12_Azure_Deployments_Using_Resource_Manager_Templates.md

    - Ensure that the linked template is accessible via the URI you specified.

  > **Note**: As a next step, you could now modularize the remaining resource definitions in the main deployment template, such as the network and virtual machine resource definitions.

+**Congratulations** on completing the task!
+Now, it's time to validate it.
+Here are the steps:
+- Click the (...) icon located at the upper right corner of the lab guide section and navigate to the Lab Validation Page.
+- Hit the Validate button for the corresponding task.If you receive a success message, you can proceed to the next task.
+- If not, carefully read the error message and retry the step, following the instructions in the lab guide.
+- If you need any assistance, please contact us at labs-support@spektrasystems.com.
+We are available 24/7 to help you out.

 ## Review